awawa-dev/HyperHDR/README.md

 ## Main Features of HyperHDR

 At the heart of HyperHDR lies the **Infinite Color Engine**, our own in-house rendering pipeline designed for maximum precision and visual fidelity.
 By leveraging floating-point processing, it produces smoother gradients, eliminates rounding artifacts, and ensures stable, consistent color transformations.
 While many other solutions rely on basic 24-bit color operations that introduce precision loss and visible banding, the Infinite Color Engine achieves uncompromised accuracy and professional-grade results.
-With deep-color support for Philips Hue and HD108 devices, HyperHDR provides richer, more vibrant illumination than ever before. ( :new: HyperHDR v22)
+With deep-color support for Philips Hue, LIFX and HD108 devices, HyperHDR provides richer, more vibrant illumination than ever before. ( :new: HyperHDR v22)

 ### Key advantages of the Infinite Color Engine:
 * **Floating-Point Precision:** All color computations use high-precision floating-point arithmetic, eliminating cumulative rounding errors for more accurate results
 * **Linear sRGB Accuracy:** Core color transformations are processed in linear sRGB space, ensuring physically correct and consistent light reproduction
-* **Deep-Color Support:** Compatible devices, including Philips Hue lamps, Lifx and HD108 LEDs, can take advantage of rendering beyond standard 24-bit RGB color depth.
+* **Deep-Color Support:** Compatible devices, including Philips Hue lamps, LIFX and HD108 LEDs, can take advantage of rendering beyond standard 24-bit RGB color depth.
 * **Advanced color smoothing algorithms:** inertia-based physics, exponential, and perceptually-uniform YUV/RGB interpolators for more fluid and natural color transitions

 ### Additional features:
 * **Ultra-low CPU usage** on SoCs like Raspberry Pi or Intel N100
-* **Lightweight design** with no heavy dependencies (e.g., Python, Java)
+* **Lightweight design** with no heavy dependencies (e.g. no Python or Java)
 * **Low-latency video processing** for LED strips and lamps
 * **Optimized multithreading**, enabling Raspberry Pi to process high-quality video streams
 * **High portability** across ARM-based embedded platforms